Brain Parasite Directly Alters Brain Chemistry

-Whilst the work has been carried out with rodents, lead investigator Dr Glenn McConkey of the University’s Faculty of Biological Sciences, believes that the findings could ultimately shed new light on treating human neurological disorders that are dopamine-related such as schizophrenia, attention deficit hyperactivity disorder, and Parkinson’s disease.
+While the work has been carried out with rodents, lead investigator Dr. Glenn McConkey of the University’s Faculty of Biological Sciences believes that the findings could ultimately shed new light on treating human neurological disorders that are dopamine-related such as schizophrenia, attention deficit hyperactivity disorder, and Parkinson’s disease.

-This research may explain how these parasites, remarkably, manipulate rodents’ behaviour for their own advantage.
-Infected mice and rats lose their innate fear of cats, increasing the chances of being caught and eaten, which enables the parasite to return to its main host to complete its life cycle.
+This research may explain how these parasites, remarkably, manipulate rodents’ behavior for their advantage.
+Infected mice and rats lose their innate fear of cats, increasing the chances of being caught and eaten, which enables the parasite to return to its primary host to complete its life cycle.

 In this study, funded by the Stanley Medical Research Institute and Dunhill Medical Trust, the research team found that the parasite causes production and release of many times the normal amount of dopamine in infected brain cells.

-Dopamine is a natural chemical which relays messages in the brain controlling aspects of movement, cognition and behaviour.
-It helps control the brain’s reward and pleasure centres and regulates emotional responses such as fear.
+Dopamine is a natural chemical that relays messages in the brain controlling aspects of movement, cognition, and behavior.
+It helps control the brain’s reward and pleasure centers and regulates emotional responses such as fear.
 The presence of a certain kind of dopamine receptor is also associated with sensation-seeking, whereas dopamine deficiency in humans results in Parkinson’s disease.

-These findings build on earlier studies in which Dr McConkey’s group found that the parasite actually encodes the enzyme for producing dopamine in its genome.
+These findings build on earlier studies in which Dr. McConkey’s group found that the parasite encodes the enzyme for producing dopamine in its genome.

-Dr. McConkey says his next experiments will investigate how the parasite enzyme triggers dopamine production and how this may change behaviour.
+Dr. McConkey says his next experiments will investigate how the parasite enzyme triggers dopamine production and how this may change behavior.